dilshankarunarathne/docker-notes/README.md

 * /root - root user's home directory
 * /lib  - libraries, software dependencies
 * /var  - variables
-* /proc - process information
+* /proc - running process information
 * And also: /lib64, /media, /mnt, /opt, /sbin, /srv, /sys, /tmp, /usr

-In Linux, everything is a file, including devices, directories, network sockets, pipes and etc.
+In Linux, everything is a file, including devices, **directories**, network sockets, pipes, **running processes** and etc.
 Files that are used for accessing devices are stored in the `/dev` directory.
 The files that are updated frequently are stored in the `/var` directory, like logfiles and app data.